 | Security | 20% | 5.0 |

-The reason so many companies bundle these services is that having a matching domain for your website and email makes your site look more professional.
-Managing both services under one roof also comes with fewer bills to track, one support team to call, and usually, some cost savings.
+The reason so many companies bundle these services is that matching your website and email domains makes your site look more professional.
+Managing both services under one roof also means fewer bills to track, one support team to call, and, usually, some cost savings.

 At the same time, you aren't required to purchase web hosting if you only want email hosting.
-Dedicated email hosting services do exist, and they often offer more features than their counterparts that are bundled with hosting plans.
+Dedicated email hosting services do exist, and they often offer more features than the email services bundled with hosting plans.

-What security features should email hosting services have?
+What security features should business email hosting services have?

 Most people associate email security with blocking spam messages, and while that is an important component of it, there’s definitely more to it.
 Email security does a lot of other things in the background that you probably aren’t aware of, but all those features keep your inbox safe.
 Here’s a rundown of what a good email security setup should offer: